-Tuition fee income is stated gross and credited to the income and expenditure account over the period in which students are studying.
+Tuition fees and income from education contracts are stated gross and credited to the income and expenditure account over the period in which students are studying.
 Bursaries are accounted for gross as expenditure and not deducted from income.

 Recurrent income from grants, contracts and other services rendered are accounted for on an accruals basis and included to the extent of the completion of the contract or service concerned; any payments received in advance of such performance are recognised on the balance sheet as liabilities.